 In other news, I’ve been obsessed this week with our decision to put our 8th grader in a cyber charter school.
 I think I mentioned this briefly in another blog post.

 This is something we’ve considered for a long time, but I didn’t get serious about it until last week when I started thinking about the angst that always surrounds back-to-school season in our home.
-While my other two enjoy school, Caroline has fought going to school since her 2nd year of preschool.
+While my other two enjoy school, C has fought going to school since her 2nd year of preschool.
 Some years were better than others, but all were drama-ridden, and the fall transition is always the hardest part.

 Last year was her first year of middle school.
 Middle school is hard enough, but it was especially rough because of the early start time.
 (Our middle and high school kids have to be on the bus at 6:50AM.)
 My son deals with it fine, but she doesn’t, and I just don’t have the heart to put her through it all again.
 Heck, I don’t want to put ME through it all again!
 I think it’s time to try something else.